-I have to add, right from the start, that distinguishing between these two subspecies of cannabis has become very difficult, due to crossbreeding in the 20th and 21st century.
+I have to add, right from the start, that distinguishing between these two subspecies of cannabis has become very difficult, due to crossbreeding that happened in the 20th and 21st century.

-Many modern theories argue that these two species look different visually, that they produce different types of high and often have different terpene profiles, which are aromatic molecules that are located inside the tiny resin glands of cannabis flowers.
+Many modern theories argue that these two species look different, produce different types of high and often have different terpene profiles, which are aromatic molecules that are located inside the tiny resin glands of cannabis flowers.

 The truth is that the differences between them are not so apparent.

 For example, many authors have insisted that indica induces sleepiness and a body-targeted high.
-However, recent literature says that this effect is produced mainly by a terpene called myrcene, and not by the type of the plant itself.
+However, the recent literature says that this effect is produced mainly by a terpene called myrcene, and not by the subspecies itself.
+(1)

-Sativa and indica are different in their appearance, due to them evolving in different areas.
+Sativa and indica are different in their appearance, as a result of evolving in different geographic areas.

-Sativa usually grows up to 4 metres and is much less dense.
-It has an appearance that is best described as narrow and its leaves are on the lighter side of green.
-Sativa species evolved this way in order to survive in high humidity areas.
+Sativa usually grows up to 4 meters and is much less dense.
+It has an appearance that is best described as narrow and its leaves are on the lighter side of the green.
+Sativa species evolved this way in order to survive in high-humidity areas.

 Indica is short, bushy and dense.
-It grows up to 2 metres and its leaves are dark green, especially when compared to sativa.
-The reason why indica is short and bushy is because this anatomy is suitable for hot and dry conditions it originated in.
+It grows up to 2 meters and its leaves are dark green, especially when compared to sativa.
+The reason why indica is short and bushy is that this anatomy is suitable for hot and dry conditions it originated in.